Perth holds the title of world’s 6th most liveable city and is one of the safest and friendliest cities in the world.

 Off-campus options include house or unit/flat rentals, and hostels.
 Costs vary considerably depending on size, quality and location.
 Renting normally requires you to sign a contract of 6 or 12 months and you will usually be required to pay one month's rent in advance as well as pay a refundable deposit (bond) in the event of any damage during the rental period.
 Any lease or other housing arrangements entered into are at the sole discretion of the student and the accommodation provider involved.

-Information about rental properties is available from reception (a list of local properties), from local Real Estate agents and newspapers.
-The best day to look for housing is Saturday, using The West Australian newspaper.
-Some students also have success using the Gumtree website.
+Some students have success using the Gumtree website.
 You may also find 'shared accommodation' notices on noticeboards around campus.

 Short-term accommodation may be arranged by students and/or parents on request through our accommodation providers.
 ECC utilises two companies to arrange accommodation for students.
 All questions regarding short-term accommodation should be sent directly to the accommodation provider that you wish to use.
 Please visit their websites to find out more information and to complete an application form: